jadebc/okR/README.md

 ![Manual grading](https://github.com/jadebc-berkeley/okR/blob/master/img/manual-grading.png)
 4. Add a message and composition score and `Submit Score`.

+### Publishing Scores to Students
+Upon grading, the scores are not automatically posted to the student-side.
+To publish scores to students:

+1. Click into the dashboard of the specified assignment.
+2. "View Scores"
+3. "Make Scores Visible"
+4. Select which scores you want to publish.
+In general, you'll be dealing with "composition" and "total".
+5. "Save!"

+Now students should be able to see their scores on the student-side of OkPy.

+### bCourses Scores Export
+Assuming you have already set up your bCourses configuration, (see "Canvas/bCourses Integration") you are able to export your autograded scores for student view on bCourses.
+Before exporting a score, also make sure you have created an assignment on bCourses that you would like to link your okPy assignment to.

+1. Click into "bCourses" from your course dashboard.
+2. "+ Add Assignment"
+3. Select your OK assignment from the dropdown.
+4. Select the bCourses assignment you wish to export to on the dropdown.
+5. Select "Composition" for style/composition/FRQ scores, or "Total" for autograded scores.
+6. "Submit"

+This should bring you to a job queue page and upon completion, should report the status of exporting scores.

 ### Trying it out
 `hw01.R` is an example of a fully correct assignment; `hw02.R` is an example of a not-so-fully correct assignment.
 You can download and unzip `grading.zip` and put a copy of `hw01.R` in that folder, run `bash autograde.sh hw01.R` to test out the behavior of the autograder.